- What We Do

 - Working in Crises and Conflict

+In developing economies, most micro, small and medium-sized enterprises (MSMEs) do not have the financial tracking systems that lenders use to assess their creditworthiness.
+This lack of formal information has contributed to an estimated 70 percent of MSMEs not having access to external capital from financial institutions (and leaving a possible $2.5 trillion gap in needed funding).
 If small businesses are to be engines of an economy, they need access to growth capital.
-On the flipside, if financial institutions are to lend to small businesses, they need information about potential borrowers, but not at too burdensome a cost.
+But on the flipside, if financial institutions are to lend to small businesses, they need information about potential borrowers, but not at too burdensome a cost.

 To learn more